 The students asked thoughtful, probing questions.

-Not just about the technical brief, but about the user’s needs, constraints, scalability, technical infrastructure, and long-term product vision.
+They covered the technical brief, user needs, constraints, scalability, technical infrastructure, and long-term product vision.

 There was even a student brave enough to ask for clarity on a dreaded acronym - jargon that we sadly all bandy about in industry with little thought.

-There is something intriguing about working with a group of young people (cries in older millennial) who are not bogged down by the legacy of the way things have been done before.
+There is something valuable about working with people who are not weighed down by the legacy of how things have always been done.

-Students often spot incredible opportunities that even the most experienced teams overlook simply because they aren’t constrained by established ways of working.
+Students often spot opportunities that experienced teams overlook simply because they are not constrained by established ways of working.

 What's Next

-By collaborating with local institutions like Solent University, we are reinforcing our commitment to our B Corp accreditation by working collaboratively with the local community, while also strengthening our commitment to continuous improvement and innovation.
+By collaborating with local institutions like Solent University, we are reinforcing our commitment to our B Corp accreditation through work with the local community, while also strengthening our focus on continuous improvement and innovation.

-This project will continue over the next few weeks, and I’m genuinely excited to see how students develop their ideas and look forward to sharing more information about this partnership later this year.
+This project will continue over the next few weeks, and I am looking forward to seeing how students develop their ideas and sharing more about the partnership later this year.

 References